Mapacheee/backend-racing-cars/README.md

 ## Quick Start

-1. To start as admin first customize the backend env vars in `backend/.env` (TODO: add a .env file)
+1. To start as admin first customize the backend env vars in `backend/.env`

+1. Then customize the frontend env vars in `frontend/.env`

 1. Run the backend server

     ```bash